Islandora/migrate_islandora_csv/README.md

 Those five images are nice, but we need something to hold their descriptive metadata and show them off.
 We use nodes in Drupal to do this, and that means we have another migration file to work with.
 Nestled in with our nodes' descriptive metadata, though, are more Drupal entities, and we're going to generate them on the fly while we're making nodes.
 While we're doing it, we'll see how to use pipe delimited strings for multiple values as well as how to handle `typed_relation` fields that are provided by `controlled_access_terms`.
 Open up `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/config/install/migrate_plus.migration.node.yml` and check it out.

+#fixme should the id: node be something more flexible so that you can create more than one? e.g. islandora_migrate_node?

 ```yml
 # Uninstall this config when the feature is uninstalled
 dependencies: